kidzik/event-detector-train/README.md

 ## Workflow

+This repository contains three key procedures:

-1. Convert c3d to csv with frames as rows and markers/joint angles as columns
+1. Convert `.c3d` to `.csv` with frames as rows and markers/joint angles as columns
-2. Run training with different hyperparameters
+2. Train with different hyperparameters
 3. Compare the best models with existing marker-based models

-## Code
+These procedures are implemented in the following files respectively:

 1. load.py
 2. experiments.py